 Burg Mauterndorf is far more than a historic stone structure.
 This is an adventure castle where you can enter the Middle Ages and experience life at the castle as it was 500 years ago.

 Mauterndorf Castle was used in the 16th century by Archbishop Leonhard von Keutschach as a summer residence.
-The castle belonged to the Archdiocese of Salzburg and was also used as one of their administrative centres until 1806.
-The autonomous Archdiocese of Salzburg was associated with the Habsburg Austria but was not incorporated into the empire itself until 1803.
-After nearly 200 years of decay, an extensive renovation of the Mauterndorf Castle was carried out in the early 1980s and consequently an adventure castle of unique character emerged.
+The castle belonged to the Archdiocese of Salzburg and was used as one of their administrative centres until 1806.
+Moreover, the autonomous Archdiocese of Salzburg was associated with Habsburg Austria but was not incorporated into the empire until 1803.
+After nearly 200 years of decay, an extensive renovation of the Mauterndorf Castle was carried out in the early 1980s, and consequently, an adventure castle of a unique character emerged.

-We recommend taking the tour in the castle.
-Join the guided tour to get good insight into life on the castle in the Middle Ages.
-If guided tours aren’t your thing, you also can do it on your own.
-Included in the entrance ticket is a so-called “audio guide” (available in several languages).
-It’s is easy to operate, and you can take the tour in your own pace.
-Normally it takes about an hour.
+We recommend taking a tour of the castle.
+Join the guided tour to get a good insight into life on the castle in the Middle Ages.
+If guided tours aren’t your thing, you can do it alone.
+The entrance ticket includes a so-called “audio guide” (available in several languages).
+It is easy to operate, and you can take the tour at your own pace.
+It usually takes about an hour.
 One of the highlights of the tour through the castle is the 44-meter-tall keep.
 With six floors, the tower has been recreated and furnished with several rooms/floors as they would have appeared in the Middle Ages.
-I liked that the exhibits are not closed off by either glass or chain, making it possible to take a closer look.
-Moreover, it makes the whole experience better and it is easier to get an idea of how life was around 4-500 years ago.
+I liked that the exhibits are not closed off by either glass or chain, making it possible to look closer.
+Moreover, it improves the whole experience, and it is easier to understand how life was around 4-500 years ago.

-Dress up as a knight or a princess
+Dress up as a knight or a princess.